-Context: Pursuant to the County's Credit Card Policy, the County Auditor-Treasurer's Office tracks credit cards issued to all employees, and all employees with a County credit card are required to sign the P-Card User Agreement form and receive specific training on how to properly use the P-Card.
-The policy also states that department heads are responsible for all cards issued to their department and the use of those cards by their employees.
-Evidence was noted in 2017 that the County Auditor-Treasurer updated the procurement forms to the current approver and acquired documentation for authorized use of the P-Cards, but there were still issues noted.
+Context: Pursuant to the County's credit card policy, the County Auditor-Treasurer's Office (whose duties are currently being performed by the County's Finance Department) tracks credit cards issued to all employees, and all employees with a County credit card are required to sign the P-Card User Agreement form and receive specific training on how to properly use the P-Card.
+The policy also states that department heads are responsible for all cards issued to their department and the use of those cards by their employees; this authorization is documented on a signed form.

-Effect: Failure to follow the Credit Card Policy increases the likelihood for misuse of both the credit cards and County funds.
+Effect: Failure to follow the credit card policy increases the likelihood for misuse of both the credit cards and County funds.